vreyespue/scipy_cut_tree_balanced/README.md

 # Example Script

 By running `example.py` you will get more elaborate printed outputs similar to the following.
-Here we perform a more detailed comparison between a standard and a balanced cut tree.
+Here we perform a more detailed comparison between a standard and a balanced cut-tree.

 ```
 $ python3 example.py